 Estimated the lowest tuition costs per credit for each college using each schools public information for potential students.
 The school costs don’t factor taxes and other hidden fees such as applications, room, and board, etc.

 Is there another school with a better value?
-Let us know about other lowest out-of-state tuition colleges.
+Let us know about other schools with the cheapest out-of-state tuition.